Stock management in WooCommerce: Complete guide to managing your inventory (2023)

 By default, it’ll look something like this:

 As you can see, WooCommerce Lead Time can display both the product stock status and lead time on the shop page and category pages.
-This way, customers can see which products are in stock before they click on them to go to the single product page.
+This way, customers can see which products are in stock before they click on them.

 Doing this helps you enhance the shopping experience on your online store.
-Customers no longer have to click through to the single product page to find out if the product is available for purchase.
+Customers no longer have to click through to each product to find out if the product is available for purchase.
 With the WooCommerce Lead Time plugin, they can quickly see the product stock status at a glance when they’re browsing the shop page or category pages.

 Alternative method 1: Display WooCommerce stock status in a product table